Check Out My Top Three, Free Writing Apps for Artists and Writers

 I know this first hand from outlining my book (and helping my writing coaching clients outline theirs.)

-Never mind being a tremendously creative and act in and of itself.
+Never mind being a creative act in and of itself.

 In fact, creating a picture outline on Scrivener may render you giddy; flooded with a mad-scientist-let-free-in-a-laboratory type of joy.